Office hours: Tuesday, 12:00 pm - 14:00 pm

 The course aims to introduce students to the principles and techniques of drawing up corporate financial statements.
 Students will acquire skills in internal control procedures, in the audit of financial statements and operating cycles, as well as in the evaluation of social accounting and various corporate frameworks.

-The course addresses the pillars of corporate sustainability at an advanced level: it does so examining the approaches and methodos that underlie sustainable corporate practices and the tools for analyzing and reporting sustainability performances.
+The course covers the fundamentals of corporate sustainability at an advanced level, with a focus on the principles and methodologies underlying sustainable business practices and the tools for analysing and reporting on sustainability performance.

 8

-The course aims to introduce students to the regulatory system of international trade, with particular attention to the aspects governed by international treaties and conventions.
-Students will develop skills relating to the management of obligations, cross-border operations, and the drafting and understanding of international contracts.
+The course aims to introduce students to the regulatory system of international trade, with a focus on aspects regulated by international treaties and conventions.
+Students will develop skills relating to the management of regulatory constraints, cross-border operations, and the drafting and understanding of international contracts.

 8